 - Kang2009erg - red ginseng ( giseng radix rubra ) effective against aging of skin exposed to UVB (mouse).

 - Kostyleva2010rab - red ginseng effective against the development of skin neoplasms in radiation-accelerated aging (mouse).

 - Chae2009ecm - A peculiar report on the selective effect of Compound K , the intestinal metabolite of protopanaxadiol panaxosides, against the irradiated cancer cells .
 The mechanism of such selectivity would be of great interest to me.

 Other radioprotective plants

 While scientists are pleased to investigate effects on model plants such as ginseng, the practical TCM favors the use of multiple plant combinations.
-For example, according to Kim2002reb , radiation is an effective combination of ginseng ( Panax ginseng ), Wild Angelica ( Radix Angelicae ) , cohosh ( rhizoma cimicifugae ) and Bupleurum ( radix bupleuri ).
-The Chinese gang has, as well as ginseng, proven anti- rabies effects ( Zhao2012scr ), and Taiwan is the most commonly prescribed TCM vermin in patients with gonadal cancer ( Lai2012ppc ) undergoing radiotherapy and chemotherapy.
+For example, according Kim2002reb against radiation effective combination of ginseng ( Panax ginseng ), Wild Angelica ( Radix Angelicae ) , cohosh ( rhizoma cimicifugae ) and Bupleurum ( radix bupleuri ).
+The Chinese gang has, as well as ginseng, proven anti- rabies effects ( Zhao2012scr ), and Taiwan is the most commonly prescribed TČM vermin in patients with breast cancer ( Lai2012ppc) undergoing radiotherapy and chemotherapy.
 From the point of view of content substances, Chinese crowns resemble other types of holes, including our medical crown ( Angelica archangelica ).